n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.strapi.md

     For usage examples and templates to help you get started, take a look at n8n's [Strapi integrations](https://n8n.io/integrations/strapi/){:target="_blank" .external-link} list.

-!!! warning "Strapi Version 4"
-    The Strapi node supports Strapi version 3.
-Some of its operations won't work with Strapi version 4.

 ## Operations

 * Entry